Downcycling: Origin and effect

 Downcycling can help to keep materials in use, reduce consumption of raw materials, and avoid the energy usage, greenhouse gas emissions, air pollution, and water pollution of primary production and resource extraction.

-The term downcycling was first used by Reiner Pilz in an interview by Thornton Kay in SalvoNEWS in 1994.
+The first documented use of the term downcycling was by Reiner Pilz in an interview by Thornton Kay in SalvoNEWS in 1994.
 We talked about the impending EU Demolition Waste Streams directive.
 "Recycling, he said, "I call it downcycling.
 They smash bricks, they smash everything.
 What we need is upcycling where old products are given more value not less."
 He despairs of the German situation and recalls the supply of a large quantity of reclaimed woodblock from an English supplier for a contract in Nuremberg while just down the road a load of similar blocks was scrapped.
 It was a pinky looking aggregate with pieces of handmade brick, old tiles and discernible parts of useful old items mixed with crushed concrete.
 Is this the future for Europe?

 The term downcycling was also used by William McDonough and Michael Braungart in their 2002 book Cradle to Cradle: Remaking the Way We Make Things.